Colt M1877: History

-Neither "Lightning" nor "Thunderer" were Colt designations, nor used by the factory in any reference materials.
+Neither of the names, "Lightning" or "Thunderer" were Colt designations, nor used by the factory in any reference materials.
 Both terms were coined by Benjamin Kittredge, one of Colt's major distributors.
 Kittredge was responsible for the terms "Peacemaker" for the Single Action Army, "Omnipotent" for the Colt M1878 double-action (often known as the "Frontier" model), and nicknames for the various chamberings of the New Line models.

 The M1877's early double-action mechanism proved to be both intricate and delicate, thus it was vulnerable to failure of self cocking.
-The design had a reputation for failure and earned the nickname "the gunsmith's favorite".
+The design had a garnered a negative reputation and earned the nickname "the watchmakers nightmare ".
 Because of the intricate design and difficulty of repair, gunsmiths to this day dislike working on them.
 Gun Digest referred to it as "the worst double-action trigger mechanism ever made".
 Typically, the trigger spring would fail and this would reduce the revolver to single-action fire only.
-Outwardly, the Model 1877 shows a striking resemblance to the Colt Single Action Army revolver, however, it is scaled down slightly and much thinner in dimension.
+Outwardly, the Model 1877 shows a striking resemblance to the Colt Single Action Army revolver, however, it is scaled down slightly and much smaller in dimension.
 The bird's head grips were of checkered rosewood on the early guns and hard rubber on the majority of later-production guns.
+Throughout the production run of the Model 1877 it was never rated for firing smokeless powder cartridges.
+The boxes of these guns near the end of the production run, were printed with a warning that stated "NOT ADAPTED FOR SMOKELESS POWDER".
+As a result, all Colt Model 1877 revolvers should be considered black powder cartridge only guns.

-The "Lightning" was the favored personal weapon of famous Manchester (UK) Victorian detective, and then head of CID, Jerome Caminada.
+The "Lightning" was the favored personal weapon of famous Manchester (United Kingdom) Victorian detective, and then head of CID, Jerome Caminada.
 Old West outlaw John Wesley Hardin frequently used both "Lightning" and "Thunderer" versions, and the "Thunderer" was the preferred weapon of Billy the Kid, even carried by him when he was killed by Pat Garrett in 1881.
-Doc Holliday was also known to carry a nickel-plated "Thunderer" in his waistband as an accompanying gun to his nickel-plated Colt 1873.
-Both had ivory or pearl grips.
+Doc Holliday was also known to carry a nickel-plated "Thunderer" in his waistband as an accompanying gun to his nickel-plated Colt Single Action Army.
+Both revolvers had ivory or pearl grips.